farmaker47/DQN---Navigation-project/README.md

 ![](banana_col.gif)

+## Environment details
+You will train an agent to collect bananas in a large, square world.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+- ```0``` - move forward.
+- ```1``` - move backward.
+- ```2``` - turn left.
+- ```3``` - turn right.

+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ## Installation

 1. Download the environment from one of the links below.
 You need to select only the environment for your operating system: